Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 In my head I was thinking that surely if its only 10 minutes to drive up the road then its not going to take me 2 hours like it says on Google maps.

-At one hotel I’m sure it said it was a Turtle Sanctuary.
+There was one pretty cool thing I say during this walk as well – a Turtle Sanctuary.
 The name I don’t even remember but I had a good 10 minutes here.
-I was hoping to see a Turtle or two but I unfortunately only see frogs and tadpoles.
+I was hoping to see a Turtle or two here but I unfortunately only see frogs and tadpoles which still was cool but anyway.
+Not too long after this I finally I arrived on foot at the Pemar Beach Hotel.

 My Last 2 Days / Nights At Pemar Beach Hotel

 I was a bit early for check in (I think).
 They told to leave my bags at reception and go have dinner whilst they got my room ready.
+The room wasn’t as good as either my room in Tunisia or at the Aroma Butik but they did have a fully working shower and a fridge full of goodies.

-The room wasn’t as good as either my room in Tunisia or at the Aroma Butik – except the working shower.
-It is hard to complain really for £90 a night – you have all sorts to do here.
-Gym, games room, large pool, spa, kids activities and the list goes on.
+It is hard to complain really for £90 a night.
+You actually have all sorts to do here.
+A Gym, games room, large pool, spa, kids activities and the list goes on.

 So, I won’t write the hotel off for that – it was nice taking my little niece swimming here and it was quite funny seeing her dance at the kids disco.
-I think she had a great time here.
-For anyone with kids I think this would be a good hotel to come to.
-I can’t say if there are any others that are better – there is about 20 in a row.

 Leaving Turkey